Please visit the I-205 Managed Lanes Virtual Open House

 Project Goals

 The overarching goal for SJCOG is to improve local, regional, and interregional circulation for all modes of travel between the Central Valley and the San Francisco Bay Area.
-The proposed project, within that framework, has the following primary purposes:
+The proposed project has the following primary purposes:

 • Improve regional mobility and freight movement